China's Xi arrives in Washington for first U.S. state visit

-Vice President Joe Biden greeted Xi and his wife as they landed at Andrews Air Force Base on the second leg of a week long trip that begin in Seattle.
+Vice President Joe Biden greeted Xi and his wife as they landed at Andrews Air Force Base on the second leg of a weeklong trip that began in Seattle.
 While there, the Chinese leader sought to reassure U.S. companies that he is working to create a more favourable Chinese investment climate.

+The two presidents will make a joint announcement on climate change on Friday in a effort to build momentum toward a global climate change pact in Paris later this year.

+The statement will build on the breakthrough announcement they made last year where the two countries set targets to either halt or reduce their emissions.

 Xi arrived soon after Pope Francis flew out of the U.S. capital following a visit that drew adoring crowds wherever he went.